lineality/Online_Voting_Using_One_Time_Pads/README.md

 - externalization without binary serialization
 - maybe field length and type meta-data handling

-## automating speaking time at debates?
+## automating speaking-time at event such as debates
--
+- defining and classifying bad actors

 ## types of bytes in coordination data
 - pre-empting type conversion issues